Updates for Taxpayers

 How do I get a six-month extension to file my return?

 You are not required to file any form to request an automatic 6-month extension of time to file Form N-11 or N-15.
-The 6-month extension is automatically granted as long as all of the following conditions are met:
+The 6-month extension is automatically granted if all of the following conditions are met:

 • The tax return is accompanied by full payment of any tax not already paid; and